MarMall/NetworkApproaches/Instructions/Labs/LAB_20-Trying_Things_Out.md

     - i.e. network-specific data (relations)
     - with individual-specific data (attributes)

-- How to implement this in a Qualtrics and R workflow
+- How to implement this in a streamlined Qualtrics and R workflow
     - by first designing a survey in Qualtrics
     - collecting the data
     - importing the data into R

+- Doing exploratory network analysis in R
     - processing and exploring the data in a network-specific R-package such as **igraph**

 ## Where this module fits into the overall course